Luxurious bathtub with ornate brass faucet and shell mosaic ceiling

-Attic apartment • Nautical décor with a castle view • Room for two
+Attic suite • Nautical décor with a castle view • Room for two

 The Captain's Suite